• Skip to primary navigation

 1. Rotini

-Rotini, which means “twists” in Italian, is the embodiment of that spirit.
-This corkscrew-shaped pasta is a pantry staple with a delightful springy texture that holds onto sauces with the same tenacity as cavatappi.
+Rotini, which means "twists" in Italian, is the embodiment of that spirit.
+This corkscrew-shaped pasta is a pantry staple with a nice springy texture that holds onto sauces with the same tenacity as cavatappi.

 Whether you're whipping up a colorful pasta salad, a chunky veggie pasta, or a rich and creamy alfredo, rotini provides a reliable alternative with every twist and turn.